captainzero93/cs2-ak-aim-train/README.md

 # CS2 AK Spray Trainer

 ## Left click in the red circle and try to follow the recoil !
+Clicking again will reset

 <p align="center">
   <img src="GUI.png" alt="Example image of the program.">